-Page 4

 "§ 37A-1-104.1.
 Definitions.

-1 2 For purposes of this Part: 3 "Code" means the Internal Revenue Code of 1986, as amended from (1) 4 time to time, and any statutory enactment successor thereto; reference 5 to a specific section of the Code in this Part shall be deemed a 6 reference also to any successor provision dealing with the subject 7 matter of such section of the Code.
-8 "Competent beneficiary" includes: (2) 9 A beneficiary who has attained his or her majority and is not a.
-10 otherwise under a legal disability; A court-appointed guardian of an incompetent beneficiary: 11 b.
-12 An attorney-in-fact or agent under a durable power of attorney c. for an incompetent beneficiary; 13 14 d.
-A court-appointed guardian of a minor beneficiary's estate; and 15 In the case of a minor beneficiary for whom no guardian has e.
-16 been appointed, a parent of the minor beneficiary, but only if 17 such parent does not have an interest in the estate or trust that 18 conflicts with the interest of the minor beneficiary.
+For purposes of this Part:

+"Code" means the Internal Revenue Code of 1986, as amended from (1) time to time, and any statutory enactment successor to the Code; reference to a specific section of the Code in this Part shall be considered a reference also to any successor provision dealing with the subject matter of that section of the Code.

+"Competent beneficiary" includes: a.
+A beneficiary who has attained the age of 18 and is not a. otherwise under a legal disability;

+b.
+A court-appointed guardian of an incompetent beneficiary;

+An attorney-in-fact or agent under a durable power of attorney c. for an incompetent beneficiary;

+A court-appointed guardian of a minor beneficiary's estate; and d.

+e.
+In the case of a minor beneficiary for whom no guardian has been appointed, a parent of the minor beneficiary, but only if the parent does not have an interest in the estate or trust that conflicts with the interest of the minor beneficiary.

 "Grantor" means an individual who created an inter vivos trust.

-19 (3) "Disinterested person" means a person who is not a "related or 20 (4) 21 subordinate party" as defined in section 672(c) of the Code with respect to the person then acting as trustee of the trust and excludes the 22 grantor of the trust and any interested trustee.
-23 24 "Income trust" means a trust, created by either an inter vivos or a (5) testamentary instrument, which directs or permits the trustee to 25 distribute the net income of the trust to one or more persons, either in 26 27 fixed proportions or in amounts or proportions determined by the trustee.
-Notwithstanding the foregoing, no trust that may be subject to 28 29 taxation under section 2001 or section 2501 of the Code shall be an 30 income trust for purposes of this Part, until the expiration of the period for filing the return therefor, including all extensions for such filing.
-31 32 "Interested distributee" means a person to whom distributions of (6) 33 income or principal can currently be made who has the power to remove the existing trustee and designate as successor a person who 34 35 may be a "related or subordinate party" (as defined in section 672(c) of the Code) with respect to such distributee.
-36 "Interested trustee" means (i) an individual trustee to whom the net 37 (7) income or principal of the trust can currently be distributed or would 38 39 be distributed if the trust were then to terminate and be distributed, (ii) any trustee who may be removed and replaced by an interested 40 distributee or (iii) an individual trustee whose legal obligation to 41 42 support a beneficiary may be satisfied by distributions of income and principal of the trust.
-43
+- (3) (4) "Disinterested person" means a person who is not a related or subordinate party with respect to the person then acting as trustee of the trust and excludes the grantor of the trust and any interested trustee. - (5) 'Income trust" means a trust, created by either an inter vivos or a testamentary instrument, which directs or permits the trustee to distribute the net income of the trust to one or more persons, either in fixed proportions or in amounts or proportions determined by the trustee.
+Notwithstanding the foregoing, no trust that may be subject to taxation under section 2001 or section 2501 of the Code shall be an income trust for purposes of this Part, until the expiration of the period for filing the return therefor, including all extensions for the filing.

-- 1 (8) "Total return unitrust" means an income trust which has been converted under and meets the provisions of this Part.
+Interested distributee" means a person to whom distributions of (6) income or principal can currently be made who has the power to remove the existing trustee and designate as successor a person who may be a related or subordinate party with respect to that distributee.

+'Interested trustee" means (i) an individual trustee to whom the net (7) income or principal of the trust can currently be distributed or would be distributed if the trust were then to terminate and be distributed, (ii) any trustee who may be removed and replaced by an interested distributee, or (iii) an individual trustee whose legal obligation to support a beneficiary may be satisfied by distributions of income and principal of the trust.

+Related or subordinate party" means a related or subordinate party as (8) defined in section 672(c) of the Code.

-3 (9) "Total return unitrust" means an income trust which has been converted under and meets the provisions of this Part.
+(9) "Total return unitrust" means an income trust that has been converted under and meets the provisions of this Part.

-(9) "Total return unitrust" means an income trust which has been converted under and meets the provisions of this Part. - (9) "Trustee" means any person acting as trustee of the trust (except as otherwise expressly provided in this Part), whether acting in such person's discretion or on the direction of one or more persons acting in a fiduciary capacity. - (10) "Unitrust amount" means an amount computed as a percentage of the fair market value of the trust.
+(10)"Trustee" means any person acting as trustee of the trust, except as otherwise expressly provided in this Part, whether acting in that person's discretion or on the direction of one or more persons acting in a fiduciary capacity.

+(11)'Unitrust amount" means an amount computed as a percentage of the fair market value of the trust.

-"§ 37A-1-104.2.
+'\ 37A-1-104.2.
 Conversion in trustee's discretion without court approval.